andresrubianoch10/MovieRapApi/README.md

 In every list by category, the user is going to see the movie detail once they tapped down in a movie.

 ## Offline
+The application works offline using latest technology feature offers by google as Architecture Components with Room, View Model and LiveData.

 ## Search
+MovieRapApi has a funcionality of search every movie saved on local database no matter of every category type.

+## Threads
+This project handle all their threads with Coroutines; depends on every task to accomplish it will switch between Dispatcher.Main to handle UI changes and Dispatcher.IO to perform database operations.

 ## Architecture
 MVVM Architecture has been implemented on this project.
 My thought is that this design pattern is a better approach in comparison with MVP(Model View Presenter), MVC(Model View Controller) and MVI(Model View Intent) due to this has some advantages that other architecure doesn't.